 A fascinating article from HBR on buying processes in B2B.
-The idea is that the buyer, with the greatest information source the world has ever seen, has got the whip hand in any transaction.
+The idea is that the buyer, with the greatest information source the world has ever seen, has got the upper hand in any transaction.

 A friendly-arm is what they need and some sensible advice to help them understand the issues in front of them.
 They need your help and, according to HBR at least, you can be pretty blunt about it too.